 2xx Range (Success): Codes in this range indicate a successful API request.
-It means that the requested operation was completed as expected.
+This means the requested operation was completed as expected.

-4xx Range (Client Errors): Codes in this range indicate an error related to the client's request.
-For instance, it could be due to a missing required parameter, a payment failure, or other client-specific issues.
+4xx Range (Client Errors): Codes in this range indicate an error related to the client’s request.
+These errors may occur due to missing required parameters, payment failures, or other client-specific issues.

-5xx Range (Server Errors): These indicate an issue with Ivy's servers.
-When you encounter a code in this range, it signifies an error on Ivy's side, and you should not be concerned about the client's request.
+5xx Range (Server Errors): These codes indicate an issue with Ivy’s servers.
+When you encounter a code in this range, it signifies an error on Ivy’s side rather than an issue with the client’s request.

-Understanding these response codes helps developers work with Ivy's API effectively and handle different scenarios, ensuring a smooth and reliable integration.
+Understanding these response codes helps developers work with Ivy’s API effectively and handle different scenarios appropriately, ensuring smooth and reliable integration.

 HTTP Status Code Summary